 If you’re an interior design freelancer, you know how crucial a contract is when it comes to dealing with your clients.
-Designing a contract from scratch isn’t that easy, though.
+Designing a interior design contract template from scratch isn’t that easy, though.
 However, with a variety of interior design contract PDF templates and samples online, you can develop one that meets your unique needs.

 As an interior design freelancer, you must be specific about the services you offer.
 You must have a comprehensive scope of work that spells out what’s deliverable to the client.
 Also, don’t shrink back from mentioning the services that aren’t included in the scope of work.
 This is to protect you from offering services that the client isn’t willing to pay for.

-An interior design contract must include detailed blueprints of the designs you’re going to work on as a freelancer.
+An interior design contract template must include detailed blueprints of the designs you’re going to work on as a freelancer.
 Usually, this is attached to the agreement form between you and the client.
 You should make it clear to the client that the drawings serve as a design concept and shouldn’t be used for any other purpose.

 Let your client know that it’s his responsibility to provide you with accurate information that will help in actualizing the design concept.
 Most interior design contract PDF templates may not include design blueprints.
 So, if you’re using one, ensure drawings are attached.